noushineftekhari/noushineftekhari.github.io/_pages/about.md

 <p>My current passion is <strong>AI weather prediction</strong>.
-As part of the <a href="https://www.turing.ac.uk/research/research-projects/fastnet">FastNet</a> project — a collaboration between the
-<a href="https://www.turing.ac.uk">Alan Turing Institute</a> and the
+As part of the <a href="https://www.turing.ac.uk/research/research-projects/fastnet">FastNet</a> project — a collaboration between the Alan Turing Institute</a> and the
 <a href="https://www.metoffice.gov.uk">Met Office</a> — I work on building
 physically consistent, graph neural network-based models for global weather forecasting.
 You can read our work on